-Event Film and Frottage
+Event Film and Frottage: Film screening and activation

 18 February 2023

 A frottage station will accompany the film for viewers to experience the materiality and form of Duke’s related sandstone work Rune of Ruin (2021).
-In this hands on activity, you will create your own artwork to take home by making a rubbing of the artwork surface using paper and a variety of 2D media.
+In this hands-on activity, you will create your own artwork to take home by making a rubbing of the artwork surface using paper and a variety of 2D media.

 Guest Info